-A simplified tutorial to help you get started using Beahm Family Farm’s grassfed beef bones for homemade bone broth.
-Skip the expensive store-bought bone broth and make this healing drink at home for yourself.
+Here’s a simplified tutorial to help you get started using Beahm Family Farm’s grassfed beef bones for homemade bone broth.
+Skip the expensive store-bought version and make this healing drink at home for yourself.

 Bone broth is noted for its immune-boosting benefits, and helping your own skin, hair, and bones to thrive.
 Our grassfed beef bones are the best source for making bone broth because of the way we raise them.
 Chemical additives are generally stored in the fat of animals, and if you want the purest form of broth, you need to start with the healthiest animals that were raised with pasturing practices in a holistic way.

 The beef bones we sell are from our 100% pastured, grass-fed/finished beef and we don’t use antibiotics, hormones, or pesticides.
 We sell grassfed beef bones year-around at our farm, and have them in convenient bag sizes that are approximately 3, 5, or 10 lbs. of bones per bag.
 It’s easy to reserve some on our website, they are $2/lb. with our order form.

 Bone broth contains: